The Heart Of Our Story

 10,000 Reeds

-When Gomberg left, I went back into the store to make a call and track down the car.
-Charlie walked up to me and shocked me by asking if I was interested in a job making reeds in his shop starting right away.
-Being like most double reed players, I viewed reed-making as a curse, so I replied, tentatively, “I’m not sure, can you give me a day?”
-I called my dad to get his opinion.
-He thought this could be a good thing, if didn’t interfere with my studies.
+When Gomberg left, I went back into the store to call and track down the car.
+Charlie approached and shocked me by asking if I was interested in a job making reeds in his shop.
+As most double reed players view reed-making as a necessary evil, I hesitated and asked for a day to think it over.
+My dad thought it could be good, as long as it didn’t interfere with my studies.
 “And by the way,” he asked, “how’s my car?”

-As you can guess, I took the job, and over the 5 years that followed, I made thousands of reeds and I learned much more than I could have ever imagined.
-My schedule at Ponte’s was 3 days a week, 7 hours a day while continuing my studies.
-This left little time for anything else, but I was over the moon and enjoying every moment.
+You can guess the rest: I took the job, and over the next five years, I made thousands of reeds and learned more than I could have ever imagined.
+I worked three days a week, seven hours a day, while continuing my studies.
+It left little time for anything else, but I was over the moon.

 The interior of the 48th Street store with Charlie in the left foreground, and Benny Fairbanks further down on the left behind the counter.

-Silvano Prestini, a major manufacturer of double reed cane, was a regular visitor
+Silvano Prestini (far right), a major manufacturer of double reed cane, was a regular visitor

 Fired And Hired And Fired And Hired

-I returned 6 weeks later, tired but feeling full from a successful tour.
-I showed up at his shop the next morning.
-Without so much as a nod, he told me that I made lousy reeds and I had better get back to that desk and start making them.
+Six weeks later, I returned, tired but fulfilled from a successful tour.
+I showed up at the shop the next morning, and without a pause, Charlie told me I made lousy reeds and that I had better get back to work.

 The Long Island Youth Orchestra